Image4IO/image4io-wp-plugin/readme.txt

 * Added an option of "Auto Loading": When you upload new images to Media Library, it will automatically upload to image4io servers if it's checked.
 * Fixed a bug when uploading images to image4io server.

+= 0.3.1 =
+* Fixed a bug when hosting server activated ssl.

 == UPGRADE NOTICE ==

 N/A